SickChill/SickChill.Wiki/FAQ's-and-Fixes.md

 - Add a scene exception (an alternative name for a show) hopefully this will allow you to snatch the episode.

 On Linux those Unicode errors generally only happen when you haven't set your locale correctly.
 Make sure its UTF-8.

-## How to switch to an older SickChill version?

-It's possible to switch between different versions of SickChill.
-This can be handy for troubleshooting, or if your device has problems with the latest versions.
-For this, you can use the git checkout command.
-For example:

-`git checkout v2016.10.20-1`

-This will update/downgrade your installation to the v2016.10.20-1 release.
-A complete list of the releases/version can be found [here.](https://github.com/SickChill/SickChill/releases) (Don't forget to disable the auto-update function if you don't want to update.)
-Also be aware that we don't support older/outdated SickChill versions.

 ## Why does "Send to trash" option not send the files to the Recycle Bin?